Lethal Love

 2008

-Aluminum Venetian blinds, hanging structure, free-standing mirror wall, moving spotlights, scent emitters (Wildflower, Gunpowder)
+Aluminum venetian blinds, powder-coated aluminum hanging structure, steel wire, free-standing mirror wall, moving spotlights, scent emitters (Wildflower, Gunpowder)

 Installation view of Lethal Love, Cubitt, London, UK, 2008